temach/reports/INR-Lab-2-ipv4-and-ipv6.md

 Source of information for everything related to nmap: https://nmap.org/book/toc.html

-### 1. Check the open ports and listening Unix sockets against ssh and http on Admin and Web respectivly.
+### 1. Check the open ports and listening Unix sockets against ssh and http on Admin and Web respectively.
 Hint: use lsof, netstat

 Screenshot of listening ports on Admin (only ssh) is below: